 The Kelvinside Memorial was not so adaptable.
 It could not be moved as it was part of the structure of the back wall.
 It was in a prime position.
 As you entered the church there it was facing you.
-It is still there but is now covered by a mural.
+It is still there, in what is now Oran Mor, but is now covered by a mural.

 In addition, the peal of eight bells was installed in the Kelvinside tower as a memorial to the young men of Glasgow Academy and the Church lost in the 1st World War.

 Why these memorials?
 No church escaped the loss of young men of their congregation.
 The Muster Roll of the then Kelvinside United Free Church records that 237 men and 22 women served with the fighting forces.
 Of these 31 laid down their lives.
 In addition many gave service as Volunteer Reserves.

 In many cases there were more than one from a family.
 One, still with connection to Kelvinside Hillhead, had three boys and one girl serving – one of the boys being killed on the Somme aged 24yrs and buried in the war cemetery in Rouen.
 A full roll of honour can be found in the Memorial Books in the stand in the left alcove in the Kelvinside Hillhead building.

 The memorial to those of Hilhead Church is on the wall of the chancel and there is of course the Teacher Window in memory of their son who was killed.